7eina/COMP3005-A3-Q1/ReadMe.md

 records within the database.

 ## Application Functions
-The Java application provides a simple text-based user interface to interact with the student database, supporting operations to view, add, update, and delete student records.
+This Java application provides a simple text-based user interface to interact with the student database, supporting operations to view, add, update, and delete student records.

 ## System Requirements